rares567/snake/README.md

 # Snake in Raylib
 #### This is created out of fun in my spare time.

-#### It visually resembles the Snake game offered by google on the browser.
+#### It visually resembles the Snake game offered by Google on the browser.

 ## For compilation, first install [Raylib](https://github.com/raysan5/raylib) and then use the included Makefile